Role of Topoisomerase I and Topoisomerase II in DNA topology

 Topoisomerase cleaves and ligates DNA in a single reaction and without the use of any energy.
 But for completion of any biological reaction, energy must require.
 Than how topoisomerase performs this function without any energy?

 Here topoisomerases perform covalent intermediate interaction mechanism.
-Topoisomerase interacts as an intermediate between two ends the broken DNA strand.
+Topoisomerase interacts as an intermediate between two ends of the broken DNA strand.
 When a DNA molecule is broken, the phosphodiester bond between the DNA molecule is also broken.

 The tyrosine residue of activated topoisomerase attacks directly the phosphodiester bonds of broken DNA.
 The tyrosine is now bound with the phosphate of the broken DNA strand at -5′ end.
 The other -3’OH end remain free and held by topoisomerase domain.